Azatek: History

-Historical and cultural sites
+Historical heritage sites

 The cultural heritage preserved in the village dates back to a specific historical era.
 Evidence of this can be found in the inscription engraved on the front stone at the entrance of St. Stepanos Church.
-According to the inscription, the church was initially constructed by the residents of Azatek during the period of Catholicos Hakob D in the second half of the 17th century.
+According to the inscription, the church was initially constructed by the residents of Azatek during the period of Catholicos Hakob D of Jugha in the second half of the 17th century.
 Later on, in the 1830s, it was reconstructed by Armenian immigrants from Salmast (Iran).
 During this reconstruction, the villagers repaired the damaged roof and upper sections of the walls.
 The church incorporates ancient tombstones and khachkars (cross-stones) with partially preserved inscriptions, typical of the 13th and 14th centuries, which are integrated into the walls and pillars of the church.

 Based on an inscription found in Amaghu-Noravank, Smbat Orbelian gifted the entire Azat village, along with its surrounding mountains and fields, to Noravank.
 The village has an ancient cemetery on its western side, where tombstones, mainly slabs, are mostly buried in the ground.
 In this cemetery, there are three khachkars placed on a natural boulder.
 These khachkars bear two crosses, a common style from the 13th to 14th centuries, but due to weathering over time, the inscriptions on them have become unreadable.

 Two kilometers to the southwest of the village, at the mouth of the gorge, lies the St. Jacob pilgrimage site, inside which there is a grave.
 The epitaph on the grave indicates that it belongs to a certain Jacob and is dated back to 1607.
 Presumably, this is why the chapel-pilgrimage site was named St. Jacob.
 Just a short distance southeast of this chapel, on the hillside, there are three graves and a small carved khachkar nearby.
 It is believed that Grigor and his wife erected this khachkar in 1222 as a memorial for their son, the priest Hunan, whose grave lies there.

 The fortress-castle of Saint Varvara, dating back to the first millennium BC, can be found southeast of the village.
 This castle held significant defensive importance during its time.

 Within the Azatek village area, numerous chapels featuring khachkars from the 13th and 14th centuries can be found.
 Two of these chapels, St. Gevorg and St. Shoghakat, hold great historical and cultural significance.
 These chapels are renowned among the locals for their believed healing properties.

 The village preserves the ancient ruins of "Smbataberd," an old fortress.
 Besides, there are several churches and chapels in the village, such as the St. Jacob Church (2 km to the west, built in 1623), St. Gevorg (3 km to the northeast, dating back to the 10th century), St. Varvara (1.5 km to the south), and St. John (2 km to the west, 19th century).
 Other notable sites include the "Barozhi" chapel (3 km to the northwest), the St. Shoghakat chapel (located in the eastern part of the village, 19th century), khachkars dating back to the 13th and 14th centuries, and the St. Enoch sanctuary from the 10th century.